 Since 2001 the United Nations Educational, Scientific and Cultural Organization (UNESCO), chooses a World Book Capital.
 The aim is to make the city’s entire population, including migrants and refugees exposed to Books and book-reading.
-Tbilisi (Georgia) is the World Book Capital for the year 2021.
+Guadalajara (Mexico) is the World Book Capital for the year 2022.

 Purpose of Book and Copyright day

 “When you open a book, you open a new world”

 A book communicates knowledge, and not only knowledge but the wisdom of all kinds.
 Books play an important role in our day-to-day life.
 So we have to read books to makes our exercise more efficient.
 Greatly, Good books improve our standard of living style.
 And they tone up our intellectual taste they make our outlook broad.
 They console us when we are depressed.